 \section{Introduction}

-Safety is a perpetual and significant concern in all industries, particularly in high-risk construction sites such as chemical factories and building sites.
-Protective equipments, including safety clothing and helmets, are crucial for safeguarding workers in high-risk construction sites.
+\IEEEPARstart{S}{afety} issues are an enduring and significant concern across all industries, particularly in high-risk construction sites such as chemical plants.
+Protective equipment, including safety clothing and helmets, is crucial for safeguarding workers in high-risk construction sites.
 Helmets can effectively prevent head injuries caused by falling or splashing objects, while safety clothing can protect the body and arms from hazardous chemicals and liquids.
-The lack of safety clothing and helmets frequently results in safety accidents, with terrible impacts on families and society.
-Therefore, monitoring the usage of safety clothing and helmets in factories or construction sites is of immense safety significance and broad application value.
+The absence of safety clothing and helmets frequently results in safety accidents, exerting a devastating impact on families and society.
+Consequently, monitoring the usage of safety clothing and helmets in factories or construction sites is of immense safety significance and broad application value.

-Current laws and safety regulations stipulate that the person in charge and the contractor are responsible for providing, supervising, and maintaining personal protective equipment in construction sites.
-However, some workers may relax their vigilance due to a lack of safety awareness or discomfort from long-term wear, thereby increasing the probability of safety accidents.

-Currently, the commonly used automated monitoring technique for compliance of safety clothing and helmets is a class of sensor-based methods~\cite{Kelm-sensor1,Naticchia-sensor3}.
-Sensor-based technology monitors whether the workers wear safety clothing or helmets by attaching sensors to them and analyzing the signals.
-However, this method requires significant investments in purchasing, installation, and maintenance, resulting in relatively high costs.
+\IEEEpubidadjcol Currently, the conventional automatic monitoring technology for safety clothing and helmet compliance is a category of sensor-based methods~\cite{Kelm-sensor1,Naticchia-sensor3}.
+These techniques monitor whether workers are wearing safety attire or helmets by installing sensors on them and analyzing the emitted signals.
+However, sensor-based approaches necessitate substantial investment in procurement, installation, and maintenance, leading to relatively high costs.
 In recent years, deep learning methods have gained substantial attention in computer vision~\cite{Hua17, nah12} due to their ability to self-learn useful features from large-scale, annotated training data.
 In particular, convolution neural networks are widely used for image classification and object detection.
-For example, LeCun et al.~\cite{Lecun-4} utilized Convolutional Neural Networks (CNNs) to recognize handwritten digits, while Kolar et al.~\cite{Kolar5} used CNNs to detect safety guardrails in construction sites.
-Nath et al.~\cite{nath6,nath7} used CNNs to identify common construction-related objects (e.g., buildings, equipment, and workers).
-These works provide new insights into monitoring the usage of safety clothing and helmets.
+For instance, LeCun et al.~\cite{Lecun-4} utilized convolutional neural networks (CNNs) to recognize handwritten digits; Kolar et al.~\cite{Kolar5} applied CNNs to detect safety guardrails in construction sites; Nath et al.~\cite{nath6,nath7} adopted CNNs to identify common construction-related objects, e.g., buildings, equipment, and workers.
+These endeavors have provided new insights into the monitoring of safety clothing and helmet usage.